WaznyKamo/Deep-Learning-Stock-Price-Prediction/README.md

 ## Results and predictions evaluation

 Most prediction algorithms found on the internet do not have any way of evaluating the usability of the model.
-I have introduced
+In order to see if the predictions have any added value for a investor, they were compared with Naive predictions - assuming that the prices will not change in a following sessions.
+Error lower than that will at least induce, that the direction of price change is correct.
+Lastly the predictions were compared with another simple method - linear regression.

+Neural Network architecture that performed the best:
+ * Input layer
+ * LSTM with 64 neurons
+ * Dense with 100 neurons
+ * Dense with 5 output neurons (predicting opening, closing, highest, lowest prices and volume of the next session)